Iran – Fars (Shiraz) October 13-16, 2019

 Ashura (the 10th day of the first month of the lunar Arabic calendar) celebrates his martyrdom.
 On the 40th day after Ashura, the Arba’Een March takes place in the holy city of Karbala, Iraq with about 20 million pilgrims, the world’s largest gathering

-Today, Eram Garden and building are within Shiraz Botanical Garden (established 1983) of Shiraz University.
+Today, Eram Garden and its building are within the Shiraz Botanical Garden (established in 1983) of Shiraz University.
 They are open to the public as a historic landscape garden.
-They are World Heritage Site, and protected by Iran’s Cultural Heritage Organization.
+They are a World Heritage Site and are protected by Iran’s Cultural Heritage Organization.

 Day 5